This page shows how to set up the environment to integrate the Agora On-premise Recording SDK.

 Set up the environment on your Linux server:

-Download the Agora Recording SDK for Linux package.
+Download the Agora On-premise Recording SDK for Linux package.
 The package structure is listed as follows:

 Folder Description bin The directory where AgoraCoreService is located. include

 - base: Required header files for developing the recording application.